Update your information with the Notre Dame Alumni Association here.

 Binelli also is quite proud to say he went to Notre Dame High School.
-He says he has very fond memories of the school: "the Irish Games, though I avoided physical activity as much as possible, "Love, Sex and Marriage," as taught by Fr.
+He says he has very fond memories of the school: "the Irish Games, though I avoided physical activity as much as possible; "Love and Marriage" class taught by Fr.
 Strasz—funny what becomes a fond memory—and the cafeteria jukebox.
 I believe Deep Purple and Run DMC were in particularly heavy rotation back then."

 While living in Detroit a few years ago working on his book, Binelli, 42, was able to get on set when the movie "Red Dawn" was filming on the grounds of NDHS.
 "It was surreal being back in the school during the shoot," he said.
 "I snuck around a bit and ended up in a classroom where, if memory serves, I took trigonometry with Mr. Johnson."